Hey, tax procrastinators! With just a short white left until taxes are due, take a deep breath, read this article, and then get to work!

 3. Educate Yourself

-If you spent money on education, you’re in luck.
-If you or your child were a full- or half-time student pursuing a degree, and your income is under $43,000 if single ($87,000 if married filing jointly), you can claim the Hope Credit for for 100% of the first $1,000 of fees and tuition you pay for a student’s first two years of college, and 50% of the next $1,000. up to $2,000 of tuition you pay during the first two years of college.
-The 20% Lifetime Learning Credit is available for up to $10,000 of tuition in 2005 and you don’t have to be pursuing a degree.
+If you spent money on education this year, you’re in luck.
+If you or your child were a full- or half-time student pursuing a degree, and your income is under $80,000 if single ($160,000 if married filing jointly), you can claim the American Opportunity Tax Credit for 100% of the first $2,000 of fees and tuition you pay for a student’s first two years of college, and 25% of the next $2,000, up to $2,500 of tuition you pay during each of the four years of college.
+Or you can take a Lifetime Learning Credit of 20% of the first $10,000 of tuition you pay, and you don’t have to be pursuing a degree.

 4. Deduct Job-Hunting Expenses

 You can deduct all the expenses of hunting for a new job, even if you didn’t find one.
-This doesn’t apply to the cost of finding your first job, or changing careers.
+This includes travel costs, resume preparation, and more!
+This credit doesn’t apply to the cost of finding your first job or changing careers.

 5. Claim Child Care Expenses

-You can get credit for the first $3,000 of expenses ($6,000 if more than one child) for caring for a child while you work or go to school.
-Expenses include nursery school, private kindergarten, after school programs and day care.
+You can get credit for the first $3,000 of expenses ($6,000 for more than one child) for childcare costs while you work or go to school.
+Deductible expenses include nursery school, private kindergarten, after-school programs, and daycare.
 If only one spouse works, you can still take the credit if the other parent is a full-time student or is disabled.

 6. Deduct Your Work Expenses

-If you spend money for business and you aren’t reimbursed, you can claim a deduction.
-Toting up the cost of using your car to run errands, supplies, business dues, and so forth, can add up to a healthy deduction.
+If you spend money as part of your job and you aren’t reimbursed, you can deduct these expenses.
+For example, totaling up the cost of using your car to run errands, office supplies, business dues, and so forth can add up to a healthy deduction.

 7. Invest in an IRA